MicrosoftDocs/dynamics-365-intelligent-order-management/topics/finops-integration-scenarios.md

 1. The order is picked in Finance + Operations.
 1. The order state in Intelligent Order Management is updated to **Fulfillment in Process** with status reason **Picked**.
 1. The order is packed and delivered in Finance + Operations.
-5. An "order shipped" event is raised in Intelligent Order Management that updates the Order state to **Completed** and status reason as **Fulfilled**
+5. An "order shipped" event is raised in Intelligent Order Management that updates the Order state to **Fulfilment in Process** and status reason as **Packed**
 6. The provider action updates the order status in BigCommerce.
 7. The order is invoiced in Finance + Operations.
-8. An "order invoiced" event is raised in Intelligent Order Management.
+8. An "order invoiced" event is raised in Intelligent Order Management that updates the order state to **Completed** and status reason to **Fulfilled**
 9. The provider action updates the order status in BigCommerce.

 ### BigCommerce (new order) \> Intelligent Order Management \> Flexe (fulfillment) \> Finance + Operations (accounting)